ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-The compiler recognizes in this case that we assign an integer literal to that variable, and so silently gives the variable the [int]{.type}
-type for us.
+The compiler recognizes in this case that we assign an integer literal to that variable, and so silently gives the variable the `int` type for us.
 Type inference can be comfortable, but may make it harder for readers to understand the code, or the type inference may not always do exactly what we want.
-For example, in the above code, [year]{.var}
-gets the data type [int]{.type}, which is a signed 4 or 8 byte number.
+For example, in the above code, `year` gets the data type `int`, which is a signed 4 or 8 byte number.
 But maybe we would prefer an unsigned number, or a number which occupies only two bytes in memory.
 So use type inference with some caution.

-Note: For integral data, we mostly use the [int]{.type} data type in Nim, which is a signed type with 4 or 8 byte size.
+Note: For integral data, we mostly use the `int` data type in Nim, which is a signed type with 4 or 8 byte size.
 It usually does not make sense to use many different integral types --- signed, unsigned, and types of different byte size.
 Mixing them in numerical expressions can be confusing and potentially even decrease performance, because the computer may have to do type conversion before it can do the math operation.
 For unsigned types, another problem is that math operations on unsigned operands could have a negative result.
-Consider the following example, where we use a hypothetical data type \"unsigned int\" to indicate unsigned integers:
+Consider the following example, where we use a hypothetical data type "unsigned int" to indicate unsigned integers: